lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/README.md

 - Use Public Genomic Datasets
 - Use Big Query to query files
 - Use Cloud SQL to store tabular data
-- Use Terra.bio reference Genomic Datasets
+- Use Terra.bio Data section and reference Genomic Datasets

 The sections of the reference architecture outlined in red will be covered.